AlvinIsac/Piecewise-Constant-Curvature-PCC-Modeling/README.md

-Here's the content formatted properly with bold titles and sections for direct copying and pasting into a `README.md` file:

----

 # **Piecewise Constant Curvature (PCC) Modeling**

 This repository contains the exercises and materials related to **Piecewise Constant Curvature (PCC)** modeling for soft robotics, as presented by **Dr. Alessandro Albini**.
 This work focuses on the modeling, transformation, and kinematic behavior of flexible robotic segments.